-Mentors/Ambassadors commit to attending a training session before the school year starts, one-on-one meetings with their mentees, and social events for a total commitment of at least 10 hours from September to March as detailed below.
-Mentors/Ambassadors are always asked whether they can take a mentee or not.
+Mentors/Ambassadors commit to attending a training session before the school year starts, one-on-one meetings with their mentees, and social events for a total commitment of just over 10 hours from September to March as detailed below.
+Mentors/Ambassadors are always asked whether they can take a mentee or not before being assigned one.

 Student parent mentors will:

 - Commit about 2 hours to mentoring student parents from September to March (in person, by email, phone, messaging or Skype), with the possibility of extending this commitment if the mentor so desires.